gleam-lang/website/cheatsheets/gleam-for-php-users.md

 ### Gleam

+Coming from PHP the closest thing PHP has that are similar to Gleam's modules are static classes: Namespaced collections of functions and constants.

+However Gleam modules can also contain types.

 Gleam's file is a module and named by the file name (and its directory path).
 Since there is no special syntax to create a module, there can be only one module in a file and since there is no way to name the module, the filename